SleighPenguin22/zea/README.md

 once you Zea it, you won't want to C it.

-Zea is a preprocessor for C whose main goal is to reduce the boilerplate required to simulate features of more modern lagnuages
+Zea is a C-like language whose main goal is to reduce the boilerplate required to simulate features of more modern languages

+The syntax looks quite similar to Rust, mostly because I like Rust's syntax :D

+# working features

+- emitting global integers into the object files
+- returning integer -literals, -locals and -globals from `main()`
+- thats about it right now

+# how to use
+- clone the project
+- run `cargo build --release`
+- run `./target/release/zea-driver --help` to show CLI usage

 Some features include:
 ## tuple-types and first-class syntax for them